Jump to:

 You may choose to receive the award over a one- or two-year period.
 During the selected period, you may opt to go on sabbatical for the entire fellowship or a portion of it.
 You may also choose to teach classes part-time and/or to work on the project over the summer.
 On the application, please specify the time you will allot to working on the project.
 This will allow our jurors to determine whether it is feasible for you to accomplish your goals.

-Selected nominees will be notified by email shortly after the jury makes its final selections in late March 2025.
-If your nomination is unsuccessful, you will receive an email notification in April 2025.
+Selected nominees will be notified by email shortly after the jury makes its final selections in mid-April 2026.
+If your nomination is unsuccessful, you will receive an email notification at this time.

-Candidates who have been nominated for the Fellows Program since the change of focus to polarization (i.e. who were nominated for the 2024 Fellowships) may not be nominated again during the current three-year period.
+Candidates who have been nominated for the Fellows Program since the change of focus to polarization (i.e. who were nominated for the 2024 or 2025 Fellowships) may not be nominated again during the current three-year period regardless of who nominated them.